We are still developing this page and will be adding more resources over the coming months.

 Funded by Department for Education (DfE), Preparing for Adulthood provides expertise and support to local authorities and their partners to embed preparing for adulthood from the earliest years.
 They work to ensure that young people with SEND achieve paid employment, independent living, housing options, good health, friendships, relationships and community inclusion.

 The Life and Work Charter will explain each step of the Life and Work Programme at my AFK.
 It will tell you what to expect from us at each stage, as well as what we will need from you.
-Feel free to read through this document with your family or support worker so they can learn more about the Life and Work Programme at my AFK as well.
+Feel free to read through this document with your family or support worker so they can learn more about the Life and Work Programme at AFK as well.

 This leaflet from ACAS provides employees with basic information about bullying and harassment, summarises the responsibilities of employers and points to sources of further information and advice.